Central government pensions

 The NHS Pension Scheme

-The NHSPS was reformed on 1 April 2008 and different rules apply to members depending on whether they joined before or after this date.
+The NHSPS was reformed over time and different rules apply to members depending on when they joined.

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.